-- the correct number of mixes is set and that the oxygen percentages are adjusted according to the measured nitrox blends in your cylinders - the oxygen partial pressure limits are set correctly
+- the correct oxygen percentage is adjusted according to the measured oxygen percentage in your cylinder - · the oxygen partial pressure limit is set correctly

 For more information on the NITROX mode, refer to Section 6.2.
 Diving in NITROX mode (DIVEnitrox).